Are Targeted Data Poisoning Attacks as Effective as We Think?: Experiments

+The previous methods are agnostic of the target poison label $y_p$, which appears to have a significant impact on poisoning difficulty (\Cref{fig:main_poison_class_differences_high_and_low_cpa}).
+We now investigate the poisoning distance $\delta$ and the poison budget measure $\tau$, which take the poison label $y_p$ into account.
+We examine our prior results in the from-scratch setting.
+First, we look at the choice of $y_p$ with respect to each target class.
+For each target class, we examine the same 100 test samples (50 highest/lowest \CPA targets) and calculate the average ASR for each $y_p$.
+We report the two $y_p$ classes with the lowest/highest average ASR and compare the average $\delta$ and $\tau$ values in \Cref{tab:y_p_choice}.
+We pre-screen out $(\xte, y_p)$ pairs (1135 out of 9000) where the clean model already predicts $y_p$, as these would trivially count as successful attacks without any poisoning.
+While we observe $\delta$ and $\tau$ are generally capable of identifying easy/hard poison classes, there are some anomalies: for example, the target classes dog and cat have a smaller difference in ASR between the highest/lowest ASR $y_p$, making them more difficult to differentiate.
 To provide further understanding on the role of the poison class $y_p$, for every individual instance $\xte$, we enumerate the choice of $y_p$ and create pairs $((\xte,y_p^1),(\xte,y_p^2))$ (there are 9 choose 2, which is 36 pairs in total).
 For each pair, we calculate its corresponding ASR difference and $\delta$ difference.
 After obtaining all $1000 \times 36$ pairwise ASR and $\delta$ differences, we plot the correlation of the average $\delta$ difference with respect to the 9 possible ASR differences\footnote{Note that for each attack instance, as we perform 8 trials, ASR can take 9 values in $[0,1]$ with an interval of $1/8$.
-The ASR difference can only take the same 9 values as we restrict the difference to be positive.} in \Cref{fig:delta_tau_cpa}(a) and observe that $\delta$ is generally reliable even for differentiating pair-wise differences.
+The ASR difference can only take the same 9 values as we restrict the difference to be positive.} in \Cref{fig:delta_tau_cpa}(a) and observe that $\delta$ is generally reliable even for differentiating pairwise differences.

-Moreover, we previously mentioned that \CPA is not very reliable in further identifying hard/easy to poison samples within the groups of samples with similar \CPA.
-In \Cref{fig:delta_tau_cpa}(b)(c), we rank samples in the high \CPA and low \CPA region according to their \CPA/$\delta$/$\tau$ into 10 tiers and plot the average ASR for each tier.
-We observe that $\delta$ and $\tau$ cover a much wider range of ASR and are able to further predict the difficulty of poisoning in a more fine-grained way.
+Moreover, \CPA alone is not sufficient to further distinguish poisoning difficulty within groups of samples with similar \CPA values.
+In \Cref{fig:delta_tau_cpa}(b)(c), we rank samples in the high and low \CPA regions according to their \CPA, $\delta$, and $\tau$ into deciles and plot the average ASR for each decile.
+We observe that $\delta$ and $\tau$ cover a much wider range of ASR, demonstrating their ability to provide finer-grained predictions within groups that \CPA alone cannot resolve.